-Las Vegas' food scene has exploded in the past few years, bringing new and exciting restaurants with celebrity chefs and innovative ingredients and menus.
+Las Vegas’ food scene has exploded in the past few years, bringing new and exciting restaurants with celebrity chefs and innovative ingredients and menus.
+With all of the astounding new restaurants popping up on the Strip, you’ll want to forget the slots and save your pennies for food instead!

 Where to eat in Sin City